-The Board ordinarily consists of twelve trustees.
+The Board shall consist of no more than twelve trustees.
 This ensures a diversity of membership, expertise and opinion, as well as efficient operation and decision making.
 The Governance and Nominating Committee will review the size of the Board annually and make recommendations to the Board when it believes a change would be in the best interests of the REIT.
 The Board's maximum size is currently twelve Trustees per the Declaration of Trust.